I’d recommend the Rogue Ohio Bar with a cerakote finish as the best Olympic barbell for most people.

 - It’s useful for squats as the bar grips to your back or chest for front squats.
 And most people do squats (or should be doing squats #dontskiplegday)

-- However, you may not want a centre knurl if you are doing a ton of reps of cleans and thrusters.
+- However, you may not want a center knurl if you are doing a ton of reps of cleans and thrusters.
 This is only something you’d do for a CrossFit workout and you may end up scraping your chest raw.
 This is why the Rogue Ohio bar is our CrossFit upgrade barbell pick.

 - Spinning sleeves